What is Ayurveda?

 Making Ayurveda work for you depends largely on understanding your own nature and energy, which is referred to as the Dosha.
 To determine yours, it’s highly recommended that you see an experienced Ayurvedic practitioner but taking a reputable online test such as the one offered by Chopra Centre can also be a good place to start as an alternative.

 There are also numerous Ayurvedic practices that are universal and not affected by the individual Dosha.
 These are easy to implement at home and don’t usually require major lifestyle changes or expensive purchases.
-Aside from yoga and meditation they include:
+Aside from yoga and meditation they also include:

 Incorporating more ginger into your life.
 Ginger is seen as a powerful universal medicine.
-Drinking warm ginger water upon awaking powers up your physical body and eating small amounts of fresh ginger just before eating enhances the digestive process.
+Drinking warm ginger water upon awaking powers up your physical body and metabolism, and eating small amounts of fresh ginger just before eating enhances the digestive process.

 Drinking hot water throughout the day.
 As with traditional Chinese medicine, Ayurveda recommends keeping hydrated with hot water rather than cold.
 Water is of course a natural detoxifier but drinking it hot also increases body temperature, which in turn increases the metabolic rate.
 It improves circulation by getting the oxygen and blood distributed more evenly.